 Friends, I love container gardening!
 Snipping fresh herbs for supper, plucking edible flowers on my way out the door, the scent of tomatoes ripening out our window and the satisfaction of seeing them grow: Truly container gardening is its own art form and I cannot wait to hear what you learn in your adventures!

-There is so much more to share and if you want to dig deeper, dive into my mini-course on container gardening.
+There is so much more to share and if you want to dig deeper, dive into our free Container Gardening mini-course (link below)!